Eth2222/WPI_PrintLabManager/README.md

 - the information is added the the printDetails dict, and then put in a prefilled google forms url and posted to the sheet.

+## Known Issues:

+- Randomly unable to find any matching jobs or just ulitmaker queued jobs.
+Very strange.
+May have to do with how the page is loading.
+ *seems like this happens when there is more than one job under the same email*

 ## todo:

 - Clean the heaping pile of trash that is this program.
 There are a bunch of unused imports and unused files, but some may be useful for building an interface in the future(with flask or tkinter, ~~they're both here!~~ in my repo and ignored. )